andresgalaviz/Football-Player-Tracking/README.md

 ## Products

 ### Stitched video
 Video has been pre-calculated.
 It is located under "vid/panorama.mov".
-Iff you want to test the video stitching you can simply rename the files and the system will re calculate everything.
+If you want to test the video stitching you can simply rename the files and the system will re calculate everything.
 It will take time.
 **The system assumes the video is already created and is located in that location, to test this you mus download the video files Download football_left.mp4, football_mid.mp4, football_right.mp4 from: https://drive.google.com/folderview?id=0B7gBv2Jut0VxcDNENmxvS2N4Qk0&usp=sharing and place them under the vid folder.
 Then run "python videostitch.py" from within the "src/" folder.
 I. Find matching points
--sift.detectAndCompute # find the keypoints and descriptors with SIFT -cv2.FlannBasedMatcher, flann.knnMatch #FLANN stands for Fast Library for Approximate Nearest Neighbors.
+-sift.detectAndCompute # find the keypoints and descriptors with SIFT
+- **OpenCV Method: cv2.FlannBasedMatcher()**, flann.knnMatch #FLANN stands for Fast Library for Approximate Nearest Neighbors.
 It contains a collection of algorithms optimized for fast nearest neighbor search in large datasets and for high dimensional features.

 Reference: http://docs.opencv.org/master/da/df5/tutorial_py_sift_intro.html#gsc.tab=0

-II. find homography matrix
+II.
+Find homography matrix
--cv2.findHomography #Finds a perspective transformation between two planes.
+- **OpenCV Method: cv2.findHomography()** #Finds a perspective transformation between two planes.
 Reference: http://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html

-III.stitch 2 images
+III.
+Stitch 2 images
--perspectiveTransform #Performs the perspective matrix transformation of vectors.
+- PerspectiveTransform #Performs the perspective matrix transformation of vectors.
 The function transforms a sparse set of 2D or 3D vectors.
 Reference: http://docs.opencv.org/2.4/modules/core/doc/operations_on_arrays.html#void perspectiveTransform(InputArray src, OutputArray dst, InputArray m)
--cv2.warpPerspective #The function warpPerspective transforms the source image using the specified matrix:
+- **OpenCV Method: cv2.warpPerspective()** #The function warpPerspective transforms the source image using the specified matrix:
 Inline image 1

-IV. read video
+IV.
+Read video
--cap1.read() #read one frame from the open video
+- cap1.read() #read one frame from the open video
-- cv2.VideoWriter #write the video
+- **OpenCV Method: cv2.VideoWriter()** #write the video

 Source code: "src/videostitch.py"